22 Secrets Makeup Artists Wish They Could Tell You to Your Face

 Brush your teeth

 As one makeup artist bluntly stated, “This should be a given.
 But your alcoholic morning breath is less than desirable when I’m working near your face.”
-Use these natural bad breath remedies to freshen up fast.
+These are the makeup rules you should know by the time you’re 40.

 Mind your inspiration